Short URL for this page:

 Architectural monuments are few: ruins of a 12c castle, the 15c church of S. Maria dell' Acqua; although just outside the town proper, there are remains of a Roman aqueduct.

-A proper website will eventually appear here, since I've visited the town — although the site will be small since my visit was very brief.
+A proper website should eventually appear here, since I've visited the town — although the site will be small since my visit was very brief.
 In the meanwhile, you may find it useful to read the Apr.
 30, 2004 entry of my diary, which includes an additional photo; for more complete summary information, see the sites in the navigation bar at the bottom of this page.

 As a first instalment on that formal site:

-[image ALT: An elaborately decorated painted five-part Gothic rib vault: in the center, the Virgin Mary; to the sides rather far away, antiphonal choirs of musician angels.
+[An elaborately decorated painted five-part Gothic rib vault: in the center, the Virgin Mary; to the sides rather far away, antiphonal choirs of musician angels.
 Occasional lily flowers are strewn in the lower part of the sections.
 It is a view of the vault in the choir of the church of S. Maria della Stella in Allerona, Umbria (central Italy).]

 [ 1/19/07: 2 pages, 10 photos ]